- International human rights laws and treaties give every person the right to health and to access HIV and other healthcare services.

 - potential or perceived exposure to HIV where HIV was not transmitted

 The rationale behind these laws is to deter perceived morally unacceptable behaviour through fear of punishment.
-However, a wealth of evidence shows how HIV criminalisation is a poor public health strategy and actually undermines the response to HIV.4 5 6
+However, a wealth of evidence shows how HIV criminalisation is a poor public health strategy and actually undermines the response to HIV.5 6 7 8

-For example, HIV criminalisation has been shown to deter people from testing for HIV and as a result, limit access to treatment and care.
-Moreover, laws that require people living with HIV to disclose their status have actually been found to make disclosure more difficult by creating public expectation that they will do.7
+For example, HIV criminalisation has been shown to deter people from testing for HIV and, as a result, limit access to treatment and care.
+Moreover, laws that require people living with HIV to disclose their status have been found to make disclosure more difficult by creating public expectation that they will do.9

-In some instances, these laws have been found to actually lead to an increase in risk-taking behaviour, and therefore vulnerability to HIV.
-One study in the United States of America found that in states that criminalised HIV, men who have sex with men (MSM) were more likely to have sex without a condom.
-It was suggested that this was due to a false sense of security, as they expected partners to disclose their status or protection from the law.8
+In some instances, the criminalisation of HIV has been found to increase risk-taking behaviour, and therefore vulnerability to HIV.
+One study in the United States of America found that men who have sex with men (MSM) living in states that criminalise HIV were more likely to have sex without a condom.
+It was suggested that this was due to a people having a false sense of security because they expected partners to disclose their status for fear of prosecution.11

-Many countries continue to implement discriminatory laws and policies such as the criminalisation of sex work, drug use and sexual orientation that push key affected populations away from vital HIV and health services and restrict their ability to demand their rights.9
+Many countries continue to implement discriminatory laws and policies such as the criminalisation of sex work, drug use and sexual orientation that push groups most affected by HIV (sometimes called ‘key populations’) away from vital HIV, health services and sexual health services and restrict their ability to demand their rights.12 13

 Criminalisation of men who have sex with men